Having spent time researching online forums for a cheap lawyer in Didsbury, many comment that I must use a CQS kitemarked lawyer. What is CQS?

-I decided to have a survey done on a house in Didsbury prior to instructing conveyancers.
-I have been informed that there is a flying freehold element to the property.
-Our surveyor advised that some banks will refuse to give a loan on a flying freehold premises.
+Due to the advice of my in-laws I had a survey completed on a property in Didsbury before retaining conveyancers.
+I have been told that there is a flying freehold overhang to the property.
+My surveyor has said that some lenders may not give a mortgage on a flying freehold property.

 It depends who your proposed lender is.
-HSBC has different instructions from Birmingham Midshires.
-Should you wish to call us we can look into this further via the relevant mortgage company.
-If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Didsbury.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Didsbury to see if the conveyancing will be more expensive.
+HSBC has different requirements from Halifax.
+Should you wish to telephone us we can investigate further via the relevant lender.
+If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Didsbury.
+Conveyancing may be slightly more expensive based on your lender's requirements.